 Speaker: Joseph Parrella, Biomanufacturing Engineer, Biomanufacturing Sciences Network, EMD Millipore

 Downstream purification processes for biopharmaceutical products are being challenged by increasing bioreactor titers as well as demand for higher concentration final formulations.
 In some cases, these challenges may result in a reduction in facility run rate or process yield.
 Single pass tangential flow filtration (SPTFF) provides a simple and effective solution to overcome these challenges without requiring major changes to facilities or purification processes.
 This webinar reviews the advantages of SPTFF, discusses applications where SPTFF adds value, provides recommendations for process development, and presents guidance for scale up and implementation.
-By participating in this webinar, you will:

 Going Beyond The Batch: Benefitting From Continuous Thermal Viral Inactivation & Sterilization

 When used for viral inactivation, sterilization, or pasteurization of liquid biologicals such as media, pharmaceuticals, and nutraceuticals, Continuous Flow Thermal (CFT) Processing offers many crucial advantages over traditional processing.
-These can include:

 Optimizing a Continuous Wet Granulation Process by Understanding Granule Properties